 The median annual wage for administrative law judges, adjudicators, and hearing officers is $102,550.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $47,580, and the highest 10 percent earned more than $180,520.

 The median annual wage for judges, magistrate judges, and magistrates is $148,030.
 The lowest 10 percent earned less than $46,490, and the highest 10 percent earned more than $208,000.

 The median annual wages for administrative law judges, adjudicators, and hearing officers in the top industries in which they work are as follows:

 |Local government, excluding education and hospitals||$78,300|

 The median annual wages for judges, magistrate judges, and magistrates in the top industries in which they work are as follows:

 |State government, excluding education and hospitals||$170,840|

 Some courthouses have evening and weekend hours.
 In addition, judges have to be on call during nights or weekends to issue emergency orders, such as search warrants and restraining orders.

-Employment of judges and hearing officers is projected to grow 5 percent over the next ten years, about as fast as the average for all occupations.
+Employment of judges and hearing officers is projected to show little or no change over the next ten years.

 These workers play an essential role in the legal system, and their services will continue to be needed into the future.
 However, budgetary constraints in federal, state, and local governments may limit the ability of these governments to fill vacant judge and hearing officer positions or authorize new ones.
 If there are governmental budget concerns, this could limit the employment growth opportunities of hearing officers and administrative law judges working for local, state, and federal government agencies, despite the continued need for these workers to settle disputes.